 - Asking about compensation prematurely – Salary and benefits may be top of mind for you, but wait until you’ve been offered the position before inquiring about them.
 Otherwise, the hiring manager will wonder if you’re more interested in money than the opportunity itself.

 - Failing to send a thank-you note – Always send a thank-you note promptly to each person who met with you.
 This simple courtesy can go a long way: A majority of executives polled by our company said they consider a post-interview thank-you note helpful when evaluating prospective employees.
 Briefly restate the skills, expertise and enthusiasm you bring to the position, and address any areas of the discussion in which you feel you could have expressed yourself better.
 You can send your gratitude in writing or via e-mail, but whichever form you choose, this gesture will ensure the effort you took to distinguish yourself during the interview will make a lasting impression.

 The 2015 Salary Guide provides average starting salary data for a comprehensive range of accounting, finance and financial services positions, as well as an overview of hiring and management trends.

 This report is based primarily on external research on national employment trends and describes a tale of two job markets.
 High general unemployment is obscuring the fact that specialized talent is in short supply, leading to candidate shortages in many professional fields.

-Benchmarking The Finance Function from Robert Half and Financial Executives International is based on a survey of more than 200 executives from both private and public companies on issues ranging from staffing to financial reporting and compliance.
+Benchmarking the Accounting and Finance Functionfrom Robert Half and Financial Executives International is based on a survey of executives from both private and public companies on issues ranging from staffing to financial reporting and compliance.